 Programs For K-6

-Our K-6 Six Month package consists of two 2-hour classes each week for 24 weeks, for a total of 48 classes.
+Our K-6 classes consists of three 2-hour classes each week.
 During each of our 2 hour classes, your child's KT Instructor will cover the Common Core curriculum for ELA, Math & Writing.
 In addition, we also cover any Science, or Social Studies material, if our student needs it.
 Every class ends with our student's Instructor assigning appropriate homework for them to complete by the next class.
 We prepare our students to master the NYS Common Core Curriculum to ultimately do well on their Citywide and Statewide Examinations.
 Additionally, we help with school exams, homework & other projects.

 Otis-Lennon School Ability Test (OLSAT)

 The Otis-Lennon School Ability Test (OLSAT), published by the successor of Harcourt Assessment - Pearson Education, Inc., a subsidiary of Pearson PLC - is a test of abstract thinking and reasoning ability of children pre-K to 18.
 The Otis-Lennon is a largely group-administered, multiple choice, taken with pencil and paper, measures verbal, quantitative, and spatial reasoning ability.
 The test yields verbal and non verbal scores, from which a total score is derived, called a School Ability Index (SAI).
 The SAI is a normalized standard score with a mean of 100 and a standard deviation of 16.
 With the exception of pre-K, the test is administered in groups.